sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 <a id="221-Feature-Configuration"></a>
 ### 2.2.1 Feature Configuration

-The bulk of the required configuration to enable this feature is as part of FRR.
+Required configuration to enable this feature is as part of FRR.
-The following shows the basic configuration of FRR :
+The following shows the basic configuration of FRR:

 As part of bgp, two CLi knob are used:
-1. send-extra-data is leverages allowing BGP to send extra opaque data to Zebra.
+1. "send-extra-data" is an existing CLI allows BGP to send extra opaque data to Zebra.
-2. redistribute adjacency is a new CLI used to advertise adjacency route to BGP.
+2. "redistribute adjacency" is a new CLI used to advertise adjacency route to BGP.
-3. Proper VRF configuration with import / export rules

 ```
 bgp